pculllback/atml3-docs/source/includes/_container_parameters.md

      - renders nothin but can be referenced by grammar-from=test123 and will deliver it's grammatical properties
 ```

-Void is a container parameter that prevents a container from rendering an actual string but preserves its grammatical properties.
+`void` is a container parameter that prevents a container from rendering an actual string but preserves its grammatical properties.
 It is mostly used as a reference for grammar containers.

 ## Source